 Tankless Water Heater:

-Sometimes referred to as On-Demand Water Heaters, these do not have a storage tank of water that is heated.
+Sometimes referred to as On-Demand, tankless water heaters do not have a storage tank of water that is heated.
 These units are hung on the wall and take up far less room than a tank-style water heater.
 Tankless units only heat the water when you are using hot water and are off at all other times.
 A burner heats the water to the desired temperature instantly as the water passes through the unit.
 These units are rated at approximately 97% efficient and have a longer life expectancy than the conventional tank-type.
 Rebates are generally available when installing a tankless water heater.

 Summary